The Complete Guide To Inbound Sales

 Key takeaway: Inbound sales is the methodology of how you approach selling.
 Inside sales gives you the technology and tools to get it done.

-Inside sales matters because it’s changing the way we sell to customers.
+Inbound sales matters because it’s changing the way we sell to customers.

 Unlike traditional sales, which spreads a wide net and catches as many leads as possible, inbound works almost in reverse.
 It streamlines the process of getting “good-fit” customers into your pipeline (known as sales qualified leads or SQLs), so you can sell to people who want to buy your products.